 HOW does Global

-Global Dossier will provide all stakeholders with secure, one-stop access to related applications across the IP5.
+Global Dossier will provide all stakeholders with secure, one-stop access to related applications across the IP5, the five largest patent offices in the world.

 - Provides a single, secure point of access for the management of dossier and examination information